oracle/node-oracledb/doc/src/user_guide/installation.rst

         wget https://download.oracle.com/otn_software/linux/instantclient/instantclient-basic-linuxx64.zip
         unzip instantclient-basic-linuxx64.zip

-   Note OS restrictions may prevent the opening of Oracle Client libraries installed in unsafe paths, such as from a user directory.
+   Note: OS restrictions may prevent the opening of Oracle Client libraries installed in unsafe paths, such as from a user directory.
 You may need to install under a directory like ``/opt`` or ``/usr/local``.